 - Granulated sugar—also known as white sugar.
 There is no substitute for this, so please don’t try to find one.
 (Yes, I know some people use brown sugar in a recipe like this.
 It’s not included in this one.)

 - Light corn syrup—this is our other sweetener.
 I know some folks use maple syrup, agave nectar and honey in place of this, but we go classic for this homemade pecan pie with bourbon recipe

 - Unsalted butter

 - Vanilla extract

-- Pecan halves—these make for a prettier pie, though you can certainly use pecan pieces if you’ve got those on hand and want to have smaller bits of pecans.
+- Pecan halves—these make for a prettier pie, though you can certainly use chopped pecans or pecan pieces if you’ve got those on hand and want to have smaller bits of pecans.
 That will make slicing the pie easier!

 How to make Bourbon Pecan Pie

 First and foremost, preheat your oven, and prepare the pie crust.
 (You can make a homemade one, like this one for my Blackberry Peach Hand Pies or purchase a frozen one from the grocery—you do you and make it easy on yourself!)